M2-brane surface operators and gauge theory dualities in Toda

 Consider first the case \(\anti{\Nf}=\Nf-1\).
 We shift the pole at infinity to a finite position through the regulating factor \(\I M/(\varphi_\kappa+\I M)\).
-This is equivalent to adding a fundamental chiral multiplet with a twisted mass~\(M\), which we demand to lie in the strip \(0<\Re(-2\I M)<1\).
+This is equivalent to adding a fundamental chiral multiplet with twisted mass~\(M\) in the strip \(0<\Re(-2\I M)<1\).
 In the limit \(\abs{M}\to\infty\), the contours \((C_k^\pm)^k\) only surround poles of the original integral, which are independent of~\(M\), and the regulator does not affect residues.
 Therefore,

 Poles of the integrand above with all \(\Re(\varphi_\kappa)<0\) are identical to those of the non-regulated integral, hence integrating along the contour \(-\frac{1}{4}+\I\bbR\) yields \(I_{k,\{p\}}^-(m,\anti{m})\) by closing the contour towards \(-\infty\).
 Closing the contour instead towards \(+\infty\) surrounds poles at